dartmouth-cs52/dartmouth-cs52.github.io/logistics/index.md

 Grading of some collaborative team based work will be done based on GitHub pull requests.
 Proper git flow will be introduced early on in the term.

-  - 4 short assignments: 10%
+  - In-class short assignments: 10%
-  - 4 week-long labs:  20%
+  - 5 week-long labs:  25%
-  - 4 short in-class quizzes:  16%
+  - Short In-class quizzes:  10%
-  - 1 group presentation and workshop: 10%
+  - 1 group presentation and workshop: 15%
   - 1 final project:  30%
-  - Participation:  9%
+  - Participation:  10%
-  - Peer mentoring: 5%

   * late penalty:
     * -1% of assignment per hour